-Spanning hundreds of years in human history, people have always looked up at the stars with a fascination of what is beyond our Earth.
-After years of observing space through a telescope humans were able to actually go into space, and in the 1960’s we finally walked on the moon.
+Spanning hundreds of years in human history, people have always looked up at the stars with a fascination for what is beyond our Earth.
+After years of observing space through a telescope, humans were able to actually go into space, and in the 1960s we finally walked on the moon.

 Now, in 2017 the possibility of actually getting to Mars is a tangible dream, and within the next couple of decades, man will once again reach a milestone of actually being on another planet.
 While we all have a lot of questions, Science Trends poses this question; just what is the gravity on the moon versus the gravity on Mars, versus the gravity on Earth?
 Well, check out this article to learn more.

 That’s one small step for a man, one giant leap for mankind. – Neil Armstrong